 How many emails do you receive each day?
 Does 121 sound about right?
 That’s the average number of emails a typical office employee processes each and every day.
-Adobe Systems revealed that employees are spending the majority of their work week – upwards of 30 hours – reading and responding to emails.
+Adobe Systems revealed that employees are spending the majority of their workweek – upwards of 30 hours – reading and responding to emails.
 And half a million workers even admit to refreshing their inboxes while using the bathroom.

 Let’s give people their precious bathroom time back!
-As the go-to form of communication in the modern workplace, overuse of email could be contributing to a plethora of issues, from lack of collaboration to seriously low employee morale.
+As the go-to form of communication in the modern workplace, overuse of email could be contributing to a plethora of issues, from a lack of collaboration to seriously low employee morale.
 So before you hit send on that staff memo consider this: Is email the correct platform for your message?
 Perhaps it’s time for a different method of collaboration.
 A company intranet could even help make everyday activities easier and faster.

 Too Much Email Is Bad For Business

 Across the world, 205 billion emails are sent each day.
-The time and effort required to read and respond is extraordinary.
-Think about what else you could accomplish for your organisation – like actually doing your job.
+The time and effort required to read and respond are extraordinary.
+Think about what else you could accomplish for your organization – like actually doing your job.
 A flood of emails can cause stress and anxiety when employees feel they need to reply right away (we’ve all had that overwhelmed feeling when we get back from a meeting to discover a full inbox).
 And the important messages that actually do require immediate responses are often lurking below notes of low priority.
 Relying too heavily on email communication reduces employee engagement and collaboration across the office.
 Combine that with the modern expectation that we should be available anytime, anywhere, and as a result, staff morale can quickly take a downward turn.

 Enter, The Office Intranet